sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 A small change to the process can multiply the throughput and productivity of the organization.
 By understanding development processes and their optimization, you can make a significant organization impact and become a hero.

-> The principal developer understands and optimizes development process from concept to cash.
+> The principal developer must optimize development process from concept to cash.

 Most developers believe that process optimization is not their responsibility.
 Don't you see the opportunity?
 Learn the principles of Lean software development [^leanBooks], acquire unique skills, take your money and run.